English Language Arts Materials Collections for Instructionally Embedded States

 two photographs of unfamiliar places

-two toy cars with wheels, windows, and lights
+two toy dogs with tails and ears

 Common Materials Used for Grade 3 Students Who Are Blind or Have Visual Impairments